 Clothing and Gear

-Construction Tool Storage & Transport Ideas
+Construction Tool Storage and Transport Ideas

 Pros reveal their favorite tried-and-true ways to haul and store tools.
 Check out these ingenious solutions and see which ones will work for you.

 I’m not a big fan of the cases that power tools come in.
 Some are OK, but it’s often a battle to get the tool back in the case, and there’s never enough room for accessories.
 I don’t care for soft cases either because they don’t stack and are hard to label.
 Instead, I prefer buying aftermarket plastic toolboxes for my storage needs.